LiquidGalaxyLAB/galaxy-pacman/README.md

 # Galaxy Pacman

-The Pac-man game will be a multiplayer and multiscreen remake with a few new fun mechanics.
-The players will spawn as a Pac-Man, each one with a different color, except for one of them that will start as a Ghost.
-The Pac-Man's goal is to collect as many points by eating food along the map while the Ghost’s goal is to catch all the Pac-Mans, but, once a Ghost catches a Pac-Man, the player will also turn into a ghost and start hunting other Pac-Mans, which makes the game fun and challenging for both teams.
-The game ends once all the foods are eaten by the Pac-Mans or all the Pac-Mans get caught.
+The Galaxy Pacman game is a multiplayer and multiscreen remake of the classic pacman game with a few new fun mechanics in which players can spawn as either pacmans or ghosts, each one with a different color.
+The pacmans' goal is to collect as many points as possible by eating food along the map while the ghosts' goal is to catch all the pacman, but, once a pacman loses all their lives, they will also turn into a ghost and start hunting other pacmans, which makes the game very fun and challenging for both teams!
+The game ends once all the foods are eaten by the pacmans or all the pacmans get caught.

 ## Before Running
 1. Make sure the Liquid Galaxy core is installed, more info about the installation can be found on this [repository](https://github.com/LiquidGalaxyLAB/liquid-galaxy)